joelbarton-io/launch_school/RB120/assessment_prep/misc/concepts.md

 ```
 # collaborator objects
-- any object that makes up part of the state of another object (of a different class); the mechanism by which this (formal) relationship is established is through the use of `@instance_variables`.
-A collaborator object is the value referenced by another object’s instance variable
+- any object that makes up part of the state of another object (of a different class); the mechanism by which this (formal) relationship is established is through the use of `@instance_variables`

+- A collaborator object is the value referenced by another object’s instance variable
 - With regard to actual objects in memory, *collaboration* occurs when one object is added to the state of another object (i.e., when a method is invoked on an object).
 However, a more helpful mental model is: *the collaborative relationship exists in the design (or intention) of our code*
 - at a macro level, collaborator objects represent the connections or relationships between various composite parts of your program

-- 1. B → they modularize the problem domain into cohesive connected pieces that are more abstracted than just basic data-structures and standard library types
+- Benefit → by coupling different class' instances via collaborators, we modularize the problem domain into cohesive connected pieces that are more abstracted than just basic data-structures and standard library types
-2. D → they add more contingency to our code; can be harder to read/process at a glance
+- Detriments → they add more contingency to our code; can be harder to read/process at a glance
 ```ruby
 class SoccerBall
   attr_accessor :moving